MicroEJ/docs/ApplicationDeveloperGuide/managedc/compilation.rst

     You can then reference this file in the command line using the ``-Wl,@exports.txt`` option.

-If your module consists of multiple C files, make sure to append all the object files to the command line.
+If your module is composed of multiple C files, make sure to append all the object files to the command line.
-The resulting file, ``my_app.wasm``, will be a linked Wasm module consisting of all content from the object files (functions, globals, constants).
+The resulting file, ``my_app.wasm``, will be a linked Wasm module containing all functions, globals, and constants defined across those object files.

-This Wasm module can now be :ref:`bound to a Java class <managedc.bind.module>`.
+This Wasm module can then be :ref:`bound to a Java class <managedc.bind.module>` for integration with your application.
-See also :ref:`managedc.link.command_line_options` for more details and alternatives.
+For additional details and alternative configurations, see the :ref:`managedc.link.command_line_options` section.

 .. _managedc.link.command_line_options: